| |

 A lot of us will look at makeup as a transformative process – a time where you can become someone else with the flick of an eyeshadow brush.

 This method hit the internet in 2020, but became popular this year.
-For a lot of people, this is their go-to brow on a regular basis, even if they’re not going for the boy beat!
+For a lot of people, this is their go-to brow regularly, even if they’re not going for the boy beat!

 Things You’ll Need